Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 @subsubsection occt_fcug_2_1_1 Primitive Types

 The primitive types are predefined in the language and they  are **manipulated by value**.
-Some of these primitives inherit from the **Storable** class.
-This means they can be used in the implementation of persistent objects, either  contained in entities declared within the methods of the object, or they form  part of the internal representation of the object.

-The primitives inheriting from *Standard_Storable* are the  following:
 * **Boolean** is used to represent logical  data.
 It may have only two values: *Standard_True*  and *Standard_False*.
 * **Character** designates any ASCII  character.
 * **ExtCharacter** is an extended character.
 * **Integer** is a whole number.
 * **Real** denotes  a real number (i.e. one with whole and a fractional part, either of which may  be null).
 * **ShortReal** is a real with a smaller choice of  values and memory size.
-There are also non-Storable primitives.
-They are:
 * **CString** is used for literal  constants.
 * **ExtString** is an extended string.
 * **Address** represents a byte address of  undetermined size.

 The services offered by each of these types are described in  the **Standard** Package.
 The table below presents the equivalence existing between  C++ fundamental types and OCCT primitive types.